proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 ==================

 Contributions of any size are highly appreciated!
-You can make a significant impact on ProPlot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.
+You can make a significant impact on proplot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.

-The following sections cover some general guidelines regarding development in ProPlot for contributors.
+The following sections cover some general guidelines regarding development in proplot for contributors.
 Feel free to suggest improvements or changes in the workflow.

 Feature requests and feedback